HexDecimal/python-tcod-ecs/README.md

 [![Documentation Status](https://readthedocs.org/projects/python-tcod-ecs/badge/?version=latest)](https://python-tcod-ecs.readthedocs.io)
 [![codecov](https://codecov.io/gh/HexDecimal/python-tcod-ecs/branch/main/graph/badge.svg?token=4Ak5QpTLZB)](https://codecov.io/gh/HexDecimal/python-tcod-ecs)

-This is an [Entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system) implemented in Python.
+`tcod-ecs` is a [Sparse-set](https://skypjack.github.io/2020-08-02-ecs-baf-part-9/) [Entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system) implemented using Python's `dict` and `set` types.
 See the [ECS FAQ](https://github.com/SanderMertens/ecs-faq) for more info.

 This implementation focuses on type-hinting, organization, and is designed to work well with Python.
 The following features are currently implemented:

-- Entities can have store components which are instances of any Python object.
+- Entities can store components which are instances of any Python object.
 Components are looked up by their type.
-- Entities can have one instance of a type, or multiple instances of a type with a string or other hashable to differentiate them.
+- Entities can have one instance of a type, or multiple instances of a type using a hashable tag to differentiate them.
-- Components can be registered as abstract, allowing a base type to hold subclasses of that component.
-- Entity tags are distinct from components, tags are any hashable Python object rather than empty class.
 - Entity relationships are supported, either as many-to-many or many-to-one relationships.
-- ECS Queries can be made to fetch entities having a combination of components/tags/relations or the absence of such.
+- ECS Queries can be made to fetch entities having a combination of components/tags/relations or excluding such.
+- The ECS World object can be serialized with Python's pickle module for easy storage.

 A lightweight version which implements only the entity-component framework exists called [tcod-ec](https://pypi.org/project/tcod-ec/).
+`tcod-ec` was geared towards a dynamic-typed-dict style of syntax and is missing a lot of important features such as queries and named components.

 # Installation